-The largest financial engineering program in the world is entirely free and online for everyone.
+The largest financial engineering program in the world is accredited, online for all, and entirely free of cost with no hidden fees.

 This field is on the rise as financial innovation across the globe drives demand for analytics and data science training.